Explore the UK legal position and main issues employers face when dealing with race discrimination in the workplace

 - A lot of reflection and discomfort as you learn and challenge yourself.
 Initial questions to reflect on include, “what are my motivations for being an ally”, “why am I doing this”, “is this about my ego or about making things better for everyone”?

 - Being an ally also involves taking action.
-Actions include amplifying black voices, using your position and privilege to listen and challenge power dynamics, especially those in your organisation.
+Actions include amplifying black voices, using your position and white advantage to listen and challenge power dynamics, especially those in your organisation.
 This means actively using your voice to stand up for the rights of black people, even when it feels uncomfortable.

 Key ways to demonstrate effective allyship: